mlanza/ai-literacy/301/06-feet-on-the-ground.md

 The app injects that fact into the next prompt:

 ```
 The 2pm meeting is titled “Control Layer Governance”.
-The attendees are Ava Bennett, Marcus Liu, and Leo Vargas.
+The attendees are Avery Lucas, Grant Denny, and Eliza Goulding.
 ```

 No instructions needed.
 The model already knows what tools are available and how to use them.
 That’s baked into the system prompt.
 The app just supplies new facts — like a user feeding context to ChatGPT — trusting the model to keep the thread going.